Plastic Brains

 Knowledge is an incredibly addictive drug, and aging is its antidote.

 I may be old to some, but I'm not that old.
 If the average lifespan is any measure, I am on the crest.
 I still have a lot of writing left in me.
-In the meat space, I'm pretty spry and have many years of yard work ahead of me.
+In the meat space, I'm pretty spry and by any measure of average lifespan many years of yard work ahead of me.
 If I'm lucky, I'll be out of touch for a really long time, outsmarted first by my children, then my potential grandchildren, and bratty neighbor kids who walk on my lawn, until eventually, the only yard work I am doing is becoming one.

 For most of us, we decide who we want to be in life, and what ideals we want to live by, and we dig deeper into those ideals, every layer an added commitment to them.
 Many of our ideals, formed in our twenties, deserve revisiting, but we seem to keep digging anyway.
 Eventually, it gets harder to dig ourselves out before the day we become a resident of the very dirt we spent our lives unearthing.